Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
-Expertise in working in the team environment and has great communication skills.
+- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
+Expertise in working in teams and have excellent communication skills.

 Education: